Frequently Asked Questions

 Duffel Blog is written and edited by a talented team of hundreds of military service members and veterans who run the gamut of enlisted and officer ranks from every branch of the U.S. military.

-Other notable examples include a story that fooled a writer at the technology blog Gizmodo and another that led to constituents calling into the office of Rep. Jim Moran (D-Va.), which prompted an official statement in response.
+Other notable examples include a story that fooled a writer at Gizmodo and another that led to constituents calling into the office of Rep. Jim Moran (D-Va.), which prompted an official statement in response.
 There have been many stories that have prompted debunking on the fact-checking website Snopes.

 We like to think the top leadership at the Pentagon enjoys Duffel Blog, despite several public affairs officials complaining over the years after they've received angry calls that can be traced back to us (sorry, not sorry).

-At one point, Mattis had Duffel Blog mentioned in his official biography at Stanford.
+At one point, Mattis had Duffel Blog mentioned in his official biography at Stanford's Hoover Institution.

-Pentagon spokesman George Little also praised Duffel Blog in 2013, telling The Washington Post that “it helps put many things in healthy perspective, even when it’s a little over the top or overly satirical.
-In the very serious world we live in at the Pentagon, a bit of levity can actually help advance the mission.”
+Pentagon spokesman George Little also praised Duffel Blog, telling The Washington Post that "it helps put many things in healthy perspective, even when it's a little over the top or overly satirical."
 He also urged military public affairs professionals to read the site in a speech he gave at Fort Meade.

 That's a bummer that you want to cancel your account.
 But we understand that our flavor of military satire isn't for everyone.
 To cancel your account, go to your account settings and click the "Change" button next to your current subscription.
 If you have any issues with canceling, feel free to email us and we can take care of it.

 Duffel Blog is a consortium of military service members and veterans who gather in a virtual writing room to pump out the content that you love.
 So we're not surprised others would like to join this awesome crew.
-Unfortunately, we're not accepting new writer applications at the moment.
-But we typically bring on new writers a few times a year, so check back again later for a link to our writer application.
+If you'd like to apply to become a writer, fill out an application here.

 We're open to people who want to republish Duffel Blog content on their website, in their newsletter, or on an official PowerPoint briefing for their commanding officer.
 That is, as long as you obtain our permission first and provide a note saying the content was originally published at Duffel Blog with a link.
 Email your request here and make sure you include a link to the article in question.